CocoaWebStudio/painless-magento2/README.md

   cp .evn.sample .env
 ```

 Open the file and fill each variable.
-Each variable has values by default, you can use them as it for development but please change all for your installation in production.
+Each variable has values by default, you can use them as it for development but please for your own safety change all for your installation in production.

-- ### Old Magento 2 projects:
+- ### Old Magento projects:

   - take a backup from your data base.
-  - Add your existing Magento 2 code inide the `src` directory.
+  - Add your existing Magento 2 code inside the `src` directory.
-  - In the root directory of this project run the installer.
+  - **Magento 2 only**: In the root directory of this project run the installer.

     ```bash
     sh bin/console.sh install
     ```

-  - When the instalation is done, connect with the phpadmin you just install and use your data base backup for apply your last version.
+  - Connect with the phpadmin you just install and use your data base backup for apply your last version.
+Just use the port you set on `.env` file.

     - If you prefer, you can use [docker-compose exec](https://docs.docker.com/compose/reference/exec/) comand in the mariadb container and apply your backup using mysql, you should add your backup in the directory `config/backups` it will appears inside container at the address `/backups`

     ```bash
-      docker-compose exec mariadb sh -c="mysql -u $DATABASE_USER -p $DATABASE_NAME < /backups/$BACKUP_FILE_NAME"
+      docker-compose exec mysql sh -c="mysql -u $DATABASE_USER -p $DATABASE_NAME < /backups/$BACKUP_FILE_NAME"
     ```

-  - Done, you can start to use or develop your old magento 2 project.
+  - Done, you can start to use or develop your old magento project.

 - ### Magento 2 from scratch